Desperationis/InuLib/README.md

 # InuLib
 A general PROS library for controlling a VEX Cortex with support with Raspberry Pi integration.
+"Inu" as in "Shiba Inu", which is the breed of my dog.

 # Features
 This library mainly features two things: a system for controlling your robot easily with a VEX controller and packet-based serial reading and writing system.